MikhailBaldaev/TelegramBot---Exchange-Rate/README.md

 Simple TelegramBot that send you official exchange rate determined by the Central bank and can create graphs with historical data on the exchange rate.
+For parcing of the Central bank website I used BeautifulSoup and Pandas.

 ## Usage